AccountableFederatedMachineLearning/etb/README.md

 ## JSON

-The following operations for working with JSON-values are currently
+The following operations on JSON-values are currently
 implemented:

 - `length(json_array, len)`: Length of JSON arrays.